zghonda/swiss-food-composition/README.md

 ## Introduction

-No one asks about the food provenance and an
-Food And Agriculture Organization of the United Nations (FAOSTAT) supplies worldwide reliable data covering many topics: from food security to investment.
-FAOSTAT is composed of around 75 different datasets enabling us to draw the data story with the help of the Eaternity database.

-## Food balance
+It is not so common that people analyze their food consumption and rare those who know the provenance of what's on their plate.
+For that reason, we decide to do the job and provide a complete qualitative and quantitative analysis using United Nations FAOSTAT datasets which are known to contain worldwide reliable data covering many topics in agriculture and trade.
+We present answers on what we eat, where it comes from and what the economical and environmental impacts of our food choices are?

+## Swiss food composition

 <figure class="highcharts-figure">
   <div id="evolution_by_years"></div>